IgorBarbashov/nodejs2021Q4-service/README.md

   1. Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/)
   2. Clone this repository
   3. Switch to **task_10_nestjs** branch
-  4. Command string for start REST service in Docker: `docker-compose up`
+  4. Command string for start PostgreSQL DB in Docker: `docker-compose up`
+  5. Run `npm i` to install dependencies
+  6. Run `npm run start:dev` to start REST-service app
-  5. Command string for tests (start app in docker image first): `docker container exec docker-basics-app npm run test:auth`
+  5. Command string for tests (start app in docker image first): `npm run test:auth`
 - Application starts on port 4000 by default
 - After starting the app you can open in your browser OpenAPI documentation by typing `http://localhost:4000/doc/`